Unbiased Supervised Contrastive Learning: Contrastive learning: an -margin point of view

 \section{Contrastive learning: an $\epsilon$-margin point of view}

 Let $x \in \mathcal{X}$ be an original sample (i.e., anchor), $x_i^+$ a similar (positive) sample, $x_j^-$ a dissimilar (negative) sample and $P$ and $N$ the number of positive and negative samples respectively.
 Contrastive learning methods look for a parametric mapping function $f:\mathcal{X} \rightarrow \bbS^{d-1}$ that maps \virg{semantically} similar samples close together in the representation space (a ($d$-1)-sphere) and dissimilar samples far away from each other.
 Once pre-trained, $f$ is fixed and its representation is evaluated on a downstream task, such as classification, through linear evaluation on a test set.
 In general, positive samples $x_i^+$ can be defined in different ways depending on the problem: using transformations of $x$ (unsupervised setting), samples belonging to the same class as $x$ (supervised) or with similar image attributes of $x$ (weakly-supervised).
 The definition of negative samples $x_j^-$ varies accordingly.
 Here, we focus on the supervised case, thus samples belonging to the same/different class, but the proposed framework could be easily applied to the other cases.
 We define $s(f(a),f(b))$ as a similarity measure (e.g., cosine similarity) between the representation of two samples $a$ and $b$.
 Please note that since $\Norm{f(a)}{2}=\Norm{f(b)}{2}=1$, using a cosine similarity is equivalent to using a L2-distance ($d(f(a),f(b))=\NormS{f(a)-f(b)}{2}$).
+Similarly to~\citet{chopra_learning_2005,hadsell_dimensionality_2006,schroff_facenet_2015,sohn_improved_2016,wang_learning_2014,wang_ranked_2021,weinberger_distance_2006, yu_deep_2019}, we propose to use a metric learning approach which allows us to better formalize recent contrastive losses, such as InfoNCE~\citep{chen_simple_2020,oord_representation_2019}, InfoL1O~\citep{poole_variational_2019} and SupCon~\citep{khosla2020supervised}, and derive new losses that better approximate the mutual information and can take into account data biases.
+Using an $\epsilon$-margin metric learning point of view, probably the simplest contrastive learning formulation is looking for a mapping function $f$ such that the following $\epsilon$-condition is always satisfied: